MichaelDepp/google-autocomplete-places/README.md

 - ✔️ Used React Native
 - ✔️ Used functional components only
 - ✔️ Utilise React hooks
-- ✔️ Used Redux for the state management
+- ✔️ Integreated Google Places API from GCP
 - ✔️ Used Prettier for strict code formatting
 - ✔️ Used ESLint for strict coding and committing
 - ✔️ Fully Responsive to all media screen